How To Install A Shiplap Ceiling

 As popularized by shows like Fixer Upper with Joanna Gaines, a white kitchen with shiplap has become a hot kitchen design trend and an easy way to elevate the style of any room.

 We partnered with Armstrong Ceilings and used their Country Classic Planks for our shiplap ceiling and your mind is about to blown when you see the kitchen transformation below.

 Shiplap wood is long and narrow separated by grooves which can be painted, stained or left natural (cutting strips of pine wood is an inexpensive shiplap option).
 Shiplap has traditionally been used outdoors and made from wood.
 Over the years, shiplap ceiling products have evolved to a lighter faux wood product.
 These products are durable, easy to install and perfect for indoor ceiling projects.

 Shiplap Ceiling Ideas

 If you have been following along on our split level home renovation, the newly vaulted kitchen and living room shiplap ceiling is gorgeous!
-For this Shiplap Ceiling Installation project we partnered with Armstrong and used their white shiplap – Country Classic Ceiling Plank as it’s easy to install and very affordable.
-The planks are stylish, lightweight, can be installed using the Armstrong Easy Up Track Clip System or with adhesive (see instructions for best installation method based on your project).
+The white shiplap ceiling planks are stylish, lightweight and can be installed using the Armstrong Easy Up Track Clip System or with adhesive (see instructions for best installation method based on your project).

-Shiplap on a ceiling offers a variety of styles depending on the type of shiplap.
-If you are looking for a modern farmhouse look, these shiplap ceiling planks are perfect!
+Shiplap on a ceiling offers a variety of styles depending on the material used.
+If you are looking for a modern farmhouse look, this is DIY project is for you!